Church Urban Fund: Origins

-The Church Urban Fund was one of the legacies of the controversial "Faith in the City" report, produced by the Archbishop of Canterbury’s Commission on Urban Priority Areas in 1985.
+Church Urban Fund was one of the legacies of the "Faith in the City" report, produced by the Archbishop of Canterbury’s Commission on Urban Priority Areas in 1985.

 Evolution

-The Church Urban Fund went through a period of significant change between 2012-2015.
-The organisation moved from being primarily a grant giving organisation into being a development agency that is working through the Church of England's Diocesan network to offer support to local communities through the Together Network.
+Church Urban Fund went through a period of significant change between 2012 and 2015.
+The organisation moved from being primarily a grant giving organisation into being a development agency that is working through the Church of England's diocesan network to offer support to local communities through the Together Network.